jzhao0802/palab/univariate_stats.md

   * File structure is same as `univariate_stats_categorical_metadata`.

 ## Function
-* Read in the metadata files
+* Read in the metadata files and alert the user of any unrecognised statistics.
 * For columns prefixed with "O_", no stats should be calculated.
 * For numerical variables , i.e. those prefixed with "N_":
-  * Calculate all the stats with Active = "Y" in the metdata files
+  * Calculate all the stats with Active = "Y" in `univariate_stats_numerical_metadata.csv`.
 * For categorical variables, i.e. those prefixed with "C_":
-  * Calculate all the stats with Active = "Y" in the metdata files
+  * Calculate all the stats with Active = "Y" in `univariate_stats_categorical_metadata`.
   * Produce a full frequency table containing all levels for all variables.
-The table should have the following fields:
+The table should have the following columns:
-    * _VariableName_: Name of the categorical variable.
+    * _Variable_: Name of the categorical variable.
     * _Level_: The value of the level in that variable.
-    * _CountinLevel_: Count of observations which have this variable equal to this level.
+    * _Count_: Count of observations which have this variable equal to this level.
-    * _PercinLevel_: Percentage of observations which have this variable equal to this level.
+    * _Percentage_: Percentage of observations which have this variable equal to this level.

-    The user can filter this table by variable to see just the freqency distribution of one variable.
-* If stats can not be calculated for a particular variable because it was wrongly labelled in the `data_metadata` file, the function should error, outputting the names of the wrongly labelled variables and their incorrect type.

 ## Output
 All CSVs below should be output to the `output_dir`.